 Knowing the true value of something is more important than ever when it comes to the education field and can be more difficult to discern — especially in today’s highly scrutinized regulatory environment.
 Luckily, colleges and universities that are looking to advance along today’s tech without throwing their cost-benefit analysis out the window have the ability to partner up with a trusted property advisor to ensure that they are expanding and acquiring the most efficient campus spaces (that will also deliver the most bang for their buck).

 It just so happens, too, that that’s our specialty at Valbridge!

 Valbridge appraisers evaluate commercial property based on objective criteria, in-depth knowledge of local property markets and time-tested judgment.
 We identify and analyze the variables that affect value – in this case, especially tech-capabilities and location – often seeing what others don’t see based on our expertise and independence.

 Why is this process important in the first place?

 At Valbridge, we are committed to providing independent valuations and advise clients on real estate investment decisions.
 When it comes to campuses and universities, who often have to make very skilled and selective decisions concerning property investment, acquisition, and development/redevelopment.

-Clients across the U.S. benefit from our collective strength, with more than 675 staff in 74 office locations, and our dedication to elevating appraisal industry standards for accuracy, integrity, reporting, technology and data.
+Clients across the U.S. benefit from our collective strength, with more than 675 staff in over 80 office locations, and our dedication to elevating appraisal industry standards for accuracy, integrity, reporting, technology and data.
 Valbridge professionals can’t tell the future, but we’re trusted by clients to provide independent valuations and powerful insights for better business.

 What this means for your university is that you will be able to rest assured knowing that you are getting the most valuable information, allowing you to make important campus investment decision with expert guidance.
 To learn more about advancing your university without succumbing to the many pressures of the market industry, reach out to the experts at Valbridge today!